 This Extension Supports – Select one of the following options:

-An asterisk (*) identifies a selected option.
-Press the spacebar to select.
+(*) identifies the selected option.
 Use arrow keys to scroll.
-Press the
+Press the spacebar to select an option, press

 Set the Initial Module Name – Name the module to be created as part of the baseline extension.
 Each extension needs at least one module to contain your extension files.

 This Extension Will Be Applied To – Select one or more applications that your extension requires.
-Your options are: Shopping, Checkout, or My Account.
+Options include: Shopping, My Account, and Checkout.

 Select extension to add module – Select the name of the extension to contain this module.
 This option only appears if your Workspace directory contains more than one extension.